jasonkneen/TiCons-CLI/README.md

 ## Quick Start
 TiCons can be used both as CLI and CommonJS module.

+### Smart defaults
+If the `outputDir` (`-d`) contains a project, *TiCons* will figure out lots of smart defaults, like if the project is Alloy or not, if it is locked to a single orientation and what platforms are targeted.
+Use the `trace` (`-t`) option to see what exact configuration is used.

 ### CLI
 Hit `ticons -h` for full usage, but this will cover 80%:

-- Detect if the CWD contains a classic or Alloy project and generate icons for all `tiapp.xml` deployment targets, based on `iTunesArtwork@2x`:
+- Detect if the CWD contains a classic or Alloy project and generate icons for all `tiapp.xml` deployment targets, based on `iphone/iTunesArtwork@2x`:

      ```
      ~/myproject $ ticons icons